 Pirates of the Mediterranean

 Kheireddin Barbarossa established the city as we see it today, the harbour with its protective arm, tipped with a lighthouse, the huddled houses of the Casbah sloping up the hill, the lookout and fortifications on the hilltop where the Citadel now stands.
-The site was ideal, the place well planned and for 300 years, el Djezaïr remained the pre-eminent Mediterranean pirate base, that even the mighty British navy proved unable to destroy.
+The site was ideal, the place well planned, and for 300 years el Djezaïr remained the pre-eminent Mediterranean pirate base that even the mighty British navy proved unable to destroy.

 Under Mohamed Ben Osmane Khodja, dey from 1766 to 1791, el-Djezaïr flourished into a well-fortified city of 100,000 inhabitants.
 The city became increasingly rich as one of the trailheads for the trans-Saharan caravans as well from demanding tribute from passing ships and taking action if the tribute was denied: there are many stories of both Christian and Muslim ships being captured by Algerian pirates, with all hands on board either being ransomed or pressed into slavery.
 It was during this period that many of the most interesting buildings in the city were constructed.

-British admiral Nelson bombarded the port in 1804, hoping to slow the movement of slaves; it didn't work.
+British admiral Nelson bombarded the port in 1804, hoping to slow the trafficking of enslaved people; it didn't work.
 In 1815 it was the turn of Commodore Decatur and his American squadron: they captured the Algerian flagship and forced the Dey of el-Djezaïr into an agreement to end tribute and slavery.
 Decautur was dubbed the 'conqueror of the Barbary pirates', but his mission was less than successful.
 In August the following year a British and a Dutch squadron were sent to secure the release of the British consul and more than 1000 other Christians held captive in the city.
 The commander of the British ships, Admiral Pellew, again bombarded the city into submission, and forced the Dey to abandon his palace for the safety of the Citadel.